 Family member

 Family member

 Family member

-If you later wish to withdraw your agreement, please contact Catherine McDonagh. aware that if you later decide to withdraw your agreement it will not be possible to your image from any printed material in circulation, or until the next edition or prin item containing your image is released. remove
+If you later wish to withdraw your agreement, please contact Catherine McDonag aware that if you later decide to withdraw your agreement it will not be possible t your image from any printed material in circulation, or until the next edition or pritem containing your image is released. o remove

-By agreeing to your images being used, you agree to assign any copyright or any of of ownership of these images to the Organiser. her right
+By agreeing to your images being used, you agree to assign any copyright or any of ownership of these images to the Organiser. other right

-AG REEMENT
+AGREEMENT

-onfirm that I have read and fully understand the above Booking Terms and agree to apply with them.
+I confirm that I have read and fully understand the above Booking Terms and agree to comply with them. )

-Sig ned(The Participant) Date
+Signed(The Participant) Date